GiuseppeBergamino/WIRN26-Benchmarking-ML-and-DL-Approaches-for-Motor-Imagery-BCIs/README.md

 - [PyRiemann](https://github.com/pyRiemann/pyRiemann)
 - [scikit-learn](https://scikit-learn.org/stable/)
 - [PyTorch](https://pytorch.org/)

-## Evaluation design
-For each dataset, pipelines were evaluated independently under two regimes:

-- Within-subject evaluation: each subject is evaluated separately using 5-fold cross-validation.
-- Cross-subject evaluation: Leave-one-subject-out evaluation, the model is trained on all subjects except one and tested on the held-out subject.

-Quartiles are defined according to within-subject TS+EL ROC-AUC:
-- **Q1**: subjects with the lowest within-subject TS+EL scores;
-- **Q4**: subjects with the highest within-subject TS+EL scores.

-The quartile plots show the mean change: cross-subject ROC-AUC - within-subject ROC-AUC for each pipeline and dataset.

 ## Notes
 The deep-learning models were evaluated using fixed hyperparameters across datasets and regimes.
 The results should therefore be interpreted as standard-pipeline benchmark behaviour rather than as dataset-specific optimised performance.